Experience

 People

 It is amazing to observe, how many times the subject of the work force is ignored, although if asked explicitly, every manager would admit that the people, carrying out the actual work are ultimately the most imporant key to success of any project.
 There are many issues and questions, that need to be addressed, when considering a new project.
-Failure to address all of them might be disastrous.
+Failure to do so might be disastrous.
 For instance:

 • Can we find the right people to design and develop the product?

-• Can we motivate them sufficiently to stay and do this job?
+• Can we motivate them sufficiently to stay and do the job?

-• How long do we expect all/some of them to be around?
+• How long do we expect all/some of them to be around after the development stage is completed?

 • How do we organize the development process, so that the departure of one of the key people in the project does not jeopardise the whole outcome?